solomunguish/solomunguish/README.md

-##Hello👋 My name is Solomun Guish and this is my portoflio!
+## Hello👋 My name is Solomun Guish and this is my portoflio!

-##About Me:
+About Me:
-##- 1st year engineering student at the University of Toronto
+- 1st year engineering student at the University of Toronto
-##- Interests: Business and Tech
+- Interests: Business and Tech
-##- Currently Learning: Data Analytics and Software Engineering
+- Currently Learning: Data Analytics and Software Engineering

-##How to Reach me:
+How to Reach me:
-##- guishsolomun@gmail.com
+- guishsolomun@gmail.com

 <!--
 **solomunguish/solomunguish** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.